LEARNAcademy/syllabus/rails/fullstack.md

 - Can click on the button to perform a delete action
 - Can be rerouted to the landing page when a blog post is deleted

-**Story 6: In order to interact with the blog post application, as a user of the application, I need to see a form where I can fill out information to edit an existing blog post.**
+**Story 6**: In order to interact with the blog post application, as a user of the application, I need to see a form where I can fill out information to edit an existing blog post.

-**Branch:** blog-edit
+**Branch**: blog-edit

 **Acceptance Criteria**